 We believe that the choice of woods used in wine racks is very important, for two reasons:

-2. Tendency to warp – woods like cherry and redwood are among those with the lowest tendency to warp.
+- Tendency to Warp – Cherry and redwood are among those with the lowest tendency to warp.

-2. Oxygen – Fungi needs oxygen to grow
+- Oxygen – Fungi needs oxygen to grow.

-3. Moisture – Fungi can develop in wood with average moisture content as low as 20%.
+- Moisture – Fungi can develop in wood with an average moisture content as low as 20%, so be aware of how humidity can impact your cellar interior.

 The first three requirements all exist inside a wine cabinet, so the only way to control against fungi is #4.
 Therefore, the choice of wood used to build wine racks is very important, and it should be a wood that is resistant to decay, such as redwood, black walnut or cherry.